The Prince of Thieves: Production

-Alexander Dumas' 1872 novel was translated into French from an 1836 romance by Pierce Egan.
+Alexander Dumas' 1872 novel was a translation of the 1836 romance Robin Hood and Little John, Or, The Merry Men of Sherwood Forest by English author Pierce Egan.

 The idea for making the film came from Charles Schneer who worked for producer Sam Katzman.
 Katzman enjoyed making films from books in the public domain and Schneer discovered the title listed among the works of Alexander Dumas.
 Schneer's original intent was to write an original scenario just using the title, but once he had the work translated into English, Katzman wanted an adaptation of the book.

 At this stage in his career, Katzman specialised in shooting musicals for Columbia over nine days with a budget of $140,000.
 He was so enthused by this project that he arranged to secure a budget of $400,000, including $100,000 for cast, and colour photography.

 George Plympton was reported as working on the script in January 1947.
 Jon Hall's casting was announced in March.

-At one stage three people were directing the film – Max Nosseckwith the main cast, Derwin Abrahams on the silent sequences, and Howarth Bretheron with the action sequences.
+Max Nosseck directed the main cast; Derwin Abrahams and Howard Bretherton directed the silent and action sequences respectively.

 The censor objected to depictions of Friar Tuck being interested in worldly pleasures and the character had to be toned down.